 Present: Programmatically extracting tuned hyperparameters from random forest regressor grid search model

 By extracting the value from the key-value pairs in the best_parameters dictionary, we eliminate the possibility of manual errors as well as make our code more automated.
 In this exercise, we will replicate the steps from Exercise 11, but adapt our code for the random forest regressor model.

+Note:

+Continuing from Activity 6

 Instantiate a random forest regressor model with the values for each key from the best_parameters disctionary assigned to the corresponding hyperparameter.